-Some birth control pills, which are referred to as progestin-only pills, only contain a progestin hormone.
+Some oral contraceptive pills, which are referred to as progestin-only pills, only contain a progesterone hormone.

 These hormones usually reduce the activity of androgens in your body.
-However, some of the progestin hormones used in older birth control pills can bind to androgen receptors in your body and increase the concentration of hormones such as DHT.
+However, some of the progestin hormones used in older birth control pills can bind to androgen receptors in the body and increase the concentration of certain hormones like DHT.

-Contraceptives that increase androgenetic activity are typically referred to as having a high androgen index.
+Contraceptives that increase androgenic activity are typically referred to as having a high androgen index.